 In economic terms, each pack of cigarettes sold produces approximately $7 in combined medical costs and lost productivity, according to the CDC.
 That’s about $157 billion annually.

-Family physicians play a critical role in advocating for effective policies to prevent and treat tobacco addiction.
+Family physicians play a critical role in advocating for effective policies to prevent and treat tobacco and nicotine addiction.
 They also provide policymakers with vital expertise and input regarding policies designed to prevent young people from picking up the habit and help others beat this deadly and pervasive addiction.

 Joint Letter in Support of Full FDA Authority Over Nicotine Delivery Products - August 8, 2014(84 page PDF)